dexter-zone/dexter_core/contracts/pools/weighted_pool/README-NEW.md

-# Dexter: Stableswap Pool
+# Dexter: Weighted Pool

-Dexter implements a generic version of Curve's stableswap invariant for upto 5 assets in the pool and implements compute calculations on liquidity provision / withdrawal and swaps.
+Dexter implements a Balancer inspired Weighted pool which support upto 8 assets in the pool and implements compute calculations on liquidity provision / withdrawal and swaps.

+Dexter support any custom weighted configuration like 50:50, 60:40, 70:30, 10:10:20:60 or any other combination of weights.
+The weights cannot be updated once the pool has been initialized.

 Dexter's contract architecture is unique in that it separates the ownership of the assets in the pool in the Vault contract.
 Pool contracts are only responsible for the math computes which dictate number of tokens to be transferred during swaps / liquidity provisioning events, and do not handle the token transfers themselves.